GamalielRom/GameSphere/README.md

   - Juan Francisco Jacobo Rodriguez

 Note:
-This website runs on a local server and is just for learning and demonstration of our developing skills please understand that we know we don't have permission to use any of the videogames you see on the database.
+This website runs on a local server and is just for learning and demonstration of our developing skills, please understand that we know we don't have permission to use any of the videogames you see on the database.